-In this bright white modern kitchen, the designer used clean lines, a light palette, and simple, minimalist styling to create an airy, spacious feeling—despite the room’s small square footage.
+In this bright white modern kitchen, the designer used clean lines, a light palette, and simple, minimalist style.
+The result creates an airy, spacious feeling—despite the room’s small square footage.
 Since there’s not much countertop to speak of, the designer brought in a kitchen table, which can also be used for prep work.

 Incorporate Luxe Materials

-This kitchen may be petite, but luxe materials like black marble countertops and a high-end oven/stove, give it a fine jewelry effect.
+This kitchen may be petite, but luxe materials—like black marble countertops and golden cabinet pulls—give it a fine jewelry effect.
 You can get a similar look but switching out your hardware for something more luxurious.
 In narrow spaces like this, too much pattern or color can be overwhelming, so the designer opted for cream cabinetry and just a touch of pattern in a herringbone mat.

 This beautiful small kitchen has so many things to love: simple open shelves, a fuss-free hood, rustic wooden countertops, beautiful seafoam green cabinetry, and classic black-and-white tiled flooring.
-It’s a perfect example of how dreamy a small space can become with thoughtful consideration of details.
+It’s a perfect example of how dreamy a small space can blossom with thoughtful consideration of details.
 You can do the same by taking into account what your kitchen needs and designing with those aspects in mind.

 Play with Color

 White is failsafe, but if you love color, don’t shy away from it.
-Design firm Dzek Dzek Dzek made a one-of-a-kind choice with these floating shelves, deep forest green cabinets, and speckled countertops.
+Design firm Dzek made a one-of-a-kind choice with these floating shelves, deep forest green cabinets, and speckled countertops.
 Adding some of your favorite colors can make your kitchen a place you're excited to be in, which is important given how much time you'll likely spend there.